 -Providing childcare services for students attending Educational classes through Adult Basic Education served 10 students.

--The Children’s Center served 24 families that are unable to pay full tuition for kindergarten through Child Care Assistance.
+–The Children’s Center served 30 families that were unable to pay full tuition for kindergarten through Child Care Assistance.
 With this result 97% of children starting kindergarten are fully prepared.